 The wording of his edict coupled with the laws of the Medes and Persians prevented him from rescinding the judgement.
 It was left to his advisors to devise a plan for filling the vacancy of queen consort.

-On the surface, Vashti’s refusal to present herself before the king’s guests seemed little more than a domestic scandal that had spiraled out of control.
+On the surface, the situation seemed little more than a domestic scandal that had spiraled out of control.
 In reality, Xerxes’ decision to seek a new queen would be crucial to the survival of the Jewish people.